jonahgreene01/CSU_Algae_Model_Download_Instructions/README.md

 # CSU_Algae_Model_Download_Instructions

 Downloading the CSU Algae Model is relatively staightforward and can be achieved by following the steps outlined below.
-However, for detailed step-by-step instructions on how download and use the model, download and view the "Quick_Start_Guide" above.
+However, for detailed step-by-step instructions on how to download and use the model, download and view the "Quick_Start_Guide" above.

 Summary of Model Installation:
 1) Create a folder directly on your C: drive titled "CSU_Open_Source_Algae_Model"